Wright-State-eSports/Constitution/README.md

 > ### Section 4
 >
-> The competitive rooms shall be reserved for ONLY competitive players.
-No members that are not a part of any competitive teams shall not use these rooms.
+> The competitive rooms shall have computers specifically assigned for competitive teams.
+The competitive rooms are reserved ONLY for the competitive players and only members of a competitive teams are permitted to use the facilities of the rooms.

 > ### Section 5
 >
-> The non-competitive rooms (which may be referred to as party rooms) are a public space that any member may use.
+> The non-competitive rooms (which may be referred to as party room) are public spaces that may have computers and/or consoles that any members and guests of the organization are allowed to use.

-> ### Section 6 <!--!-->
+> ### Section 6
 >
-> The conference rooms may be reserved by any member with Cabinet approval to be used for meetings or general use.
+> The lounge area serves as a public space that anyone to come in to socialize and/or work.
+The conference rooms may be reserved by any member with cabinet approval to be used for meetings or general use.

 > ### Section 7
 >
+> Any heavy food and drinks, anything other than light snacks or tight sealed containers for drinks, are prohibited to be consumed around any of the rooms above.
+The facility shall have a dedicated space for members and guests to eat and drink and a facility manager or cabinet members may direct you to these areas.

+> ### Section 8
+>
 > Any guests that a member brings into the facility shall be the responsibility of said member.
 Any damage to the facility caused by a member of a guest associated with, will be responsible for any financial reimbursement of the damage.

-> ### Section 8
+> ### Section 9
 >
-> The Facility Managers shall be granted card access to the facility.
+> The facility managers shall be granted card access to the facility.
 Should access be abused by not upholding their responsibilities as listed above, card access will be revoked.

 ## Article VII: Meetings and Communications